-For trips abroad, students will need to have their own passport and, if within the EU, their own European Health Insurance Card (EHIC).
-Any parent whose child may require a visa or any other additional documentation should contact the trip organiser for advice immediately when they receive notice of the proposed trip.
+For trips abroad, students will need to have their own passport and, if within the EU, their own European Health Insurance Card (EHIC) which will be valid until December 2020.
+Any parent whose child may require a visa or any other additional documentation should contact the trip organiser for advice immediately they receive notice of the proposed trip.

 Students are also encouraged to participate in the large number of voluntary trips that take place during the holidays.
 Advance notice of such activities has already been emailed to parents according to which school year their child is in.
-Details of all trips will be found on the College website from September 2019.
+Details of all trips can be found on the College website.
 Staff organising trips will communicate details by letter and email.